home-assistant/home-assistant.io/source/_integrations/nobo_hub.markdown

 Nobø heaters does not support preset "Off".
 This is not a limitation in the integration, but a safety mechanism in the Nobø  system (maybe they don't want you to accidentally turn off all your heaters and get frozen pipes).
-"Away" temperature is fixed to 7°C and cannot be altered.
+"Away" temperature is fixed to 7°C in the heaters and cannot be altered.
 On/off receivers will be off when the zone is in "Away" status.

 For more information, see the [Nobø Ecohub manual](https://help.nobo.no/en/user-manual/before-you-start/what-is-a-weekly-program/).

+# Nobø Switch

+Each Nobø Switch (SW4) is represented as a temperature sensor.
+If a switch is linked to a zone, the temperature is also available as the current temperature of the HVAC entity.